 Images relating to the arts and California theater prodution.
 A majority of the themed collection consists of the Teatro de los Ninos.
 The theatre group was the first Chicano theater group in the United States with children performers, located in the Los Angeles region.
 Other material consists of Asian American theater productions, such as the Asian American Theater Company based in San Francisco.

-The California Academy of Sciences Films and Videos collection contains audiovisual material (moving images and audio) from the 1940s to the 2000s.
-The majority of the collection consists of educational videos on life sciences, including episodes of the television program Science in Action, presented by Earl Stannard Herald.
+The Autry Museum of the American West collection contains audiovisual material (moving images and audio) from the 1900s to the 2000s.
+The majority of the collection consists of oral history and musical recordings, particularly of Chicano folk music, including recordings on wax cylinder.

 The Ayn Rand Archives collection contains audio recordings from the mid-late 1990s.
 The majority of the collection are episodes from The Leonard Peikoff Show, also known by its alternate title, "Philosophy: Who Needs It."
 This conservative talk radio show discusses Rand’s legacy, current events topics like drug legalization and the O.J.
 Simpson defense, and features guest interviews with celebrities and thinkers like Jayne Meadows, Steve Allen, and Vincent Bugliosi.